muratk5n/thirdwave/en/2022/04/sun-estimate.md

 1.9887409506724918e+30
 ```

-Using Sun's volume, divide the mass with it,
+Get Sun's volume, divide the mass with it,

 ```python